District 16-5A Basketball: Tyler takes 76-73 win over Jacksonville

 Montrell Wade added 14 points with seven rebounds and he was 2 of 3 at the charity stripe.
 Others in double figures for Tyler were Ray (12), Ta’Corey Gilliam (11) and Kyron Key (10).

-Gilliam added six rebounds with Key, Jerome Jones and Ray collecting five boards apiece.
+Gilliam grabbed six rebounds with Key, Jerome Jones and Ray collecting five boards apiece.

 Others scoring for the Lions were Jones (8) and Shakavon Banks (2).